November 25, 2025

 • Have replaceable components

-• Use commercial-grade fabrics or finishes
+• Include commercial-grade fabrics or finishes

 Step 5: Evaluate the Supply Chain From End to End